truenas/middleware/docs/userguide/freenas_quick.rst

    * the addition of individual user accounts to groups where each group has access to their own volume or ZFS dataset

    * the import of existing accounts from an OpenLDAP or Active Directory server

-   When configuring your FreeNAS® system, **select one of the following,** depending upon whether or not the network has an existing OpenLDAP or Active
-   Directory domain.
-OpenLDAP and Active Directory are mutually exclusive, meaning that you can not use both but must choose one or the other.

-   * Manually create users and groups.
-User management is described in Users and group management is described in Groups.

-   * Import existing Active Directory account information using the instructions in Active Directory.

-   * Import existing OpenLDAP account information using the instructions in LDAP.

 #.
 Configure Permissions: Setting permissions is an important aspect of configuring access to storage data.
 The graphical administrative interface is meant to
    set the **initial** permissions in order to make a volume or dataset accessible as a share.
 Once a share is available, the client operating system should